ExpressionEngine/ExpressionEngine-User-Guide/CONTRIBUTING.md

 ## Reporting Issues

-Want to help but not a little daunted by the idea of making a pull request?
+Want to help but a little daunted by the idea of making a pull request?
 We still want to hear from you.
 You can report errors in the documentation as [issues in the github repo](https://github.com/ExpressionEngine/ExpressionEngine-User-Guide/issues).
 Just remember, the more detailed the report, the more likely someone will be able to make improvements.